kristianmandrup/markoa-sample-app/README.md

 ### Generating apps

+Install slush generator

+`npm install -g slush`

+Install the slush `markoa` generator!

+`npm install slush-markoa`

+Generate an app

 `slush markoa:app`

-This geneator will create an app under apps/[app-name] similar to the default `index` app generated by the default marko generator.
-Use this generator each time you want to add an app!
+This generator will create an app under `apps/[app-name]` similar to the default`index` app generated by the default `markoa` generator.
+Tip: Use this generator each time you want to add an app!

 ```
 /[app]